We bought a $3 million bungalow full of bats and were not happy with the result - The Beaverton

 As soon as we took possession I knew something was wrong.
 The old owners had failed to replace the roof even though we casually mentioned it would be nice if they did.
 And the blood message on the front of the house (now that I was up close I could smell the plasma and hear the faint cries of whoever it was taken from) had gotten bigger somehow.

-The biggest issue with the house, aside from the terrible pink paint colour in the , was the .
+The biggest issue with the house, aside from the terrible pink paint colour in the master , was the .
 The absence of the roof allowed them to swoop in whenever they pleased, roosting on the exposed beams and loose wires that hung everywhere.
 The amount of guano made planning our fancy cocktail housewarming get together a real struggle, let me tell you!
 Also after our daughter was born the bats stole her from my arms and carried her up to what was left of the attic.
 I think they intended to eat her but they ended up just adopting her and raising her as their own.
 Small miracles right?

 The next 15 years were a .
 Instead of an expensive contractor Julian and I opted to hire a drifter who approached us one day and said “I like house.
 I make your house good.”
 He proceeded to demolish the entire back half of the house with a bobcat before wandering away while whistling an old hobo tune.